Convert RTF to ADOC

 Output ADOC file (chapter1.adoc):

-Q: What is AsciiDoc and how is it different from Markdown?
+Q: What is AsciiDoc and how does it differ from Markdown?

-AsciiDoc is a lightweight markup language more powerful than Markdown, designed for professional documentation and book publishing.
-While Markdown is simpler, AsciiDoc offers advanced features: complex tables, admonitions (NOTE, TIP, WARNING), document attributes, file includes, cross-references, footnotes, and bibliography.
+A: AsciiDoc is a lightweight markup language more powerful than Markdown, designed for professional documentation and book publishing.
+While Markdown is simpler, AsciiDoc offers advanced features: complex tables, admonitions (NOTE, TIP, WARNING), document attributes, file includes, cross-references, footnotes, and bibliography support.
 It's used by O'Reilly Media, Spring Framework, and enterprise documentation teams.
 AsciiDoc can generate HTML, PDF, EPUB, and DocBook from one source.

 Q: What is Asciidoctor?